-I am not sure of the exact year between 1985 and 1988 that this Sand-Knit size 48 durene jersey was used on the field but it features several team repairs and some mud stains that were not entirely washed out.
+I am not sure of the exact year between 1985 and 1988 that this Sand-Knit size 48 durene jersey was used on the field but it sports 23 team repairs by my count and some mud stains that were not entirely washed out.
 The name and numbers are sewn onto the garment.
 The sleeves have been shortened and hemmed.
 The sleeves and sides have holes that can be used to produce a tighter fit.
 Just a fantastic relic from the era.
 It was acquired from long-time jersey seller Murf Denny.